 Visas can also be revoked if the bearer violates any immigration laws or becomes ineligible to enter the country. visas are usually valid for a certain period, and once that time has expired, they must be renewed. visas can be obtained at any U.S. consulate or embassy in your home country or abroad.

 How long can you use your visa?

 Visas are usually valid for a certain period, and once that time has expired, they must be renewed.
 Visas can also be revoked if the bearer violates any immigration laws or becomes ineligible to enter the country. visas are usually valid for a certain period, and once that time has expired, they must be renewed.

 How to renew your wedding visa

 You must submit additional documents to complete the process if you renew your wedding visa. visas can be renewed at any U.S. consulate or embassy in your home country or abroad.
 The application fees and processing times vary by location, so contact your nearest consulate for more information.

 What is the rule for visas for the fiances of U.S. citizens?

 Newlyweds that are admitted to the US as K-1 nonimmigrants may apply for a Green Card if they marry within 90 days.
 A valid marriage requires both parties to have a sincere intent to create a life together, not just to gain an immigration benefit.
 Some of the documents required may include a birth certificate, marriage certificate, police certificates for your country of residence, travel expenses to the U.S Embassy for an interview, and medical examination.

 To bring your fiancé(e) to the United States, you must work with USCIS, the U.S. Department of State (DOS), and U.S. Customs and Border Protection.

 What is the K-3 visa?

 The K-3 nonimmigrant visa is available to foreign spouses of American citizens.
-After they get a K-3 visa, recipients apply to the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) to become permanent resident (LPR).
+After they get a K-3 visa, recipients apply to the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security (DHS) to become a permanent residents (LPR).